The most money and lowest monthly payment for your renovation

 - $375 for a single borrower

-If you’re taking out a sizable loan to pay for an addition (or, for example, financing an ADU), these tax deductions can add up, meaning it’s even more important to consider your options.
+If you’re taking out a sizable loan to pay for an addition (or financing an ADU for example), these tax deductions can add up, meaning it’s even more important to consider your options when elevating your finances.
+When using personal loans, your home improvement investment doesn’t give you anything to look forward to come tax time.

-While we don’t recommend personal loans as the right way to pay for home improvements for most homeowners, there are times when they’re the best-fit solution.
+While we don’t recommend personal loans for home improvement projects to most homeowners, there are times when they’re the best-fit solution.

-A personal loan may be the best option if you only need to borrow a small amount of money to fund your home improvement project (either because you’re paying most of it with cash or aren’t carrying out extensive work).
+A personal loan may be the best option if you only need to borrow a small amount of money to fund your home improvement project.
+Maybe that’s because you’re either paying most of it with cash or aren’t carrying out extensive work.

-Getting approved for a personal loan and getting the cash is quick, as well as being pretty simple to secure, even if you have a low credit score.
-There is an easy application process since there are NO home inspections or appraisals.
+Getting approved for a personal loan and accessing the cash happens quickly, in addition to being pretty simple to secure — even if you have a low credit score.
+The application process is pretty easy since there are NO home inspections or appraisals.
 You may just need to show proof of income and employment.

-You won’t need to provide collateral, as they’re unsecured, and it’s not unusual for the whole process to take just a few days.
+Since they’re unsecured, you won’t need to provide collateral, so it’s not unusual for the whole process to take just a few days.
 Comparatively, funds from a HELOC or home equity loan can take several weeks.

 Personal loans typically come with fixed APR (annual percentage rate) and monthly payments over a set number of years.
-Plan accordingly, and you should be able to stick to your budget easier each month.
+If you plan accordingly, you should be able to stick to your budget easily each month.

 There's a Misconception That Personal Loans are the Only Option if You Have No Equity in Your Home